 Why do people get motion sickness in VR, and what can you do to avoid it?
 It’s a question that many people ask before buying a virtual reality headset or just after purchasing one because they’re feeling unwell after a big gaming session.

 Cybersickness, which is described as similar to motion sickness, can result in "nausea, headaches, and dizziness".
 The severity of symptoms varies wildly from person to person, so not everyone is going to have your experience with it.

 The good news is that you can adopt a few simple practices to offset and even prevent the dizziness, nausea, and headaches you get from playing in virtual reality; you just need the know-how.
 The better news is that you’re reading an article designed to help you out right now, so that’s nice.
 We’re going to briefly explain why VR makes people feel sick before diving into how to combat it.

-If you have just picked up a new VR headset then you can also check out our guide to how to set up your room for VR .
+If you're new to the world of VR, or you're considering picking up one of the best VR headsets then you can also check out our guide to how to set up your room for VR .

 Why does VR make people feel sick?

 While knowing the cause of something doesn’t always help you cope in the moment, it's helpful to gain a bit of knowledge anyway.
 So, VR makes people feel sick because it triggers motion sickness.
 When your brain thinks you are moving, but your body is static, it creates a disconnect between the two that causes enough confusion to make you feel ill.